 Flexible proteins: Replace one of the types of plant protein (here I suggest baked tofu, tempeh, or your favorite packaged vegan chick’n product, plus vegan bacon) with seitan or deli slices, or eliminate one of them and use a second variety of bean, or the rest of the can of chickpeas (this uses about half a can).

-Complete the meal: Honestly, with all these various components, all you need is a crusty bread.
-But if you want a bigger meal, you might like to add grilled vegetables or corn on the cob in the summer, and in cooler months, a simple soup.
+What to serve with vegan cobb salad: With all these various components of this salad, all you really need is a crusty bread.
+However, for bigger meal you can serve with grilled vegetables or corn on the cob in the summer, and in cooler months, a simple soup.

 - 1/4 cup red wine vinegar